Saturday, September 23, 2017

 • Does Hebrews 12:1 Support Prayer To The Saints, Since It Speaks Of Believers Being Surrounded By A Cloud Of Witnesses?:

 -The context of this passage relates to viewing the Old Testament saints as good moral examples.
 We are all united into a spiritual family by faith in Christ.
-There is nothing in that which would even remotely suggest prayer to these witnesses.
+However, there is nothing in that which would even remotely suggest prayer to these witnesses.
 People enter into the supernatural realm at the moment of physical death.
 So in that sense, believers on earth certainly are separated temporarily from those present in heaven.

 • Do Revelation 5:8 And Revelation 8:3-4 Support Prayer To Saints, Since They Speak Of Them Offering The Prayers Of Saints To God?: